bparanj/crystal/computer/electronics/design/discrete-passive-circuit.md

 - Timing circuits
 - Voltage dividers

-My use of the term "create" was imprecise and incorrect from a physics standpoint.
+use of the term "create" was imprecise and incorrect from a physics standpoint.

 Passive components cannot [--generate--], amplify, or increase the energy in a system.
 They can only store, dissipate, or transfer energy that is already present in the circuit.